Expectations of DEO Leaders

-The DEO has important leadership responsibility for development and review of individual departmental courses, the curriculum as a whole, and requirements for the departmental major.
+The DEO has important leadership responsibility for development and review of individual departmental courses, the curriculum as a whole, and requirements for departmental majors, minors, certificates, and other offerings.
 It is crucial that the curriculum and course content reflect developments within the discipline, the range of knowledge and skills appropriate to the degree program, and developments in instructional technology.
 The departmental curriculum (undergraduate majors, minors, certificates and graduate programs) should be reviewed in conjunction with the process of annual program assessment.

 In addition, the DEO has the following curricular responsibilities:

 - Monitoring low-enrollment courses.
-The College’s Executive Associate Dean administers the College's policy on low-enrolled courses.
 Currently, the College considers an undergraduate course enrolling fewer than 16 students or a graduate course enrolling fewer than 8 students as having low enrollment.
 It is the responsibility of the DEO to work with their area AD on addressing persistently low-enrolled courses, even if those courses are required for the major.
 Departments should create their own plans for monitoring low-enrolled courses and should have strategies for addressing these issues before the semester begins.
 Some departments cancel courses and reassign instructional resources at the end of the early-registration period.
 Others add instructional responsibilities to instructors with low-enrolled courses.
 Low-enrolled courses that are taught may not be counted for full deployment credit and adjunct and visiting faculty salary rates may be prorated based on enrollment.

 - Modifying the curriculum.
 Approval forms for all course additions and modifications must be submitted through the course approval workflow system on MAUI.
 For more information and deadlines, see these For Faculty pages.
 Smaller changes to the requirements of a major, minor, or certificate may be made through updates to the General Catalog, sent annually to all units for revision.
 These changes may be implemented by the department the following Fall semester, coinciding with the catalog publication.
 Significant changes to majors, minors, or certificates need the approval of the Associate Dean of Undergraduate Education.
 See these For Faculty pages for more information.
 Departments wishing to propose or to drop majors, minors, or certificates should visit the above pages and then should discuss the feasibility of the request with the Associate Dean.